 Therefore, the relationship between the molecular masses of X and Y is,

 Q6.
-The drain cleaner has small bits of aluminum, which react with caustic soda to produce dihydrogen.
-What volume of dihydrogen at
+The drain cleaner, Drainex contains small bits of aluminum which react with caustic soda to produce dihydrogen.
+What volume of dihydrogen at 20 °C and one bar will be released when 0.15g of aluminum reacts?

 The reaction of aluminum with caustic soda is as given below: